Free service - no credit card required

 Lion prides dominate the eco-system, taking their pick from innumerable prey that feeds on the lush grass.
 Cheetahs are a spectacular spot, the speedy predator always finding a meal on the savannah.
 Hyenas roam for miles, looking for easy targets or leftover scraps, while African wild dogs hunt in intelligent packs.
 Savute is a pristine and untouched environment, where the animal interactions have not been affected or altered by man.
 Water dictates life in Savute.
 For many recent years the riverbeds were dry, and for many years before that they were swarming with swimming crocodiles.
 Now the water has returned and the stunning transformation of the landscape has attracted more and more wildlife to the Savuti Channel and the Zibadianja Lagoon.

-Located on an isolated part of the famous Savuti Channel, the Savute Camp offers front row seats for game viewing.
+Located on an isolated part of the famous Savuti Channel, your camp offers front row seats for game viewing.
 Charming and intimate, this camp has five luxury walk-in tents with en-suite facilities.
 Polished wooden decking provides large balconies where the daily animal world plays out in front of your eyes.
 Raised off the ground on stilts, it's possible to gaze out from the tent onto the grasslands and spot playful elephants, lions, and unmistakable herds of buffalo.
 Luxurious and perfectly blending into the environment, this is 5* ecotourism at its best.
 A thatched dining area, bar, and plunge pool, are all available on site.
 Meals are usually served under the stars, with wine and beer included.
 Dotted around the camp are well positioned hides that offer incredible close-up wildlife viewing.
 These safe sanctuaries allow you to appreciate a world that is scarcely believable.

 Breakfast, Lunch, Dinner